 How to add content to your first creative tonie

-So you’ve set your tonie box up and have been delighted and amazed by the concept.
-Now it’s time for you to create and upload your own content to a creative Tonie and make the experience even more wonderful.
+Once you have set your tonie box up it’s time for you to create and upload your own content to a creative Tonie and make the experience even more wonderful.
 This is the simple guide to using a creative Tonie.

-This process is nowhere near as daunting as you think it will be and once you’ve got the hang of this you will be browsing the Tonie store for more creatives to play with.
+This process is nowhere near as daunting as you think it will be and once you have got the hang of this you will be browsing the Tonie store for more creatives to play with.

 First things first – I use an iPhone on a day to day basis so I can use the app but also have access to a laptop which makes the process a lot easier as you can convert, download, save and locate files.
 (This is how to use audio from YouTube).

-Once the converter has done it’s job it’s simple to download the audio file and save it on a laptop with a few clicks.
+Once the converter has done its job it’s simple to download the audio file.
+Then make sure to save it on a laptop with a few clicks.

-I repeated this with several other clips and then had a little playlist of ten songs and stories ready to upload onto my creative tonie.
+I repeated this with several other clips.
+I then had a little playlist of ten songs and stories ready to upload onto my creative tonie.

-The next bit is really simple, you log in to the Tonie website, using the app you select audio files from your phone and from a laptop you can drag and drop your audio files.
+The next bit is really simple; you log in to the Tonie website, using the app you select audio files from your phone.
+From a laptop you can then drag and drop your audio files.
 You can rearrange the playing order before saving your changes.
 This is exactly how to add content to a creative tonie.

-You can upload voice notes you have recorded yourself (or asked a family member to record).
+You can also upload voice notes you have recorded yourself (or asked a family member to record).
 ThIs can be done directly from an iPhone as these files do not need converting.

-Once the box has worked it’s magic the light stops flashing and you can pop your creative tonie on the box and play your audio!
+Once the box has worked it’s magic the light stops flashing.
+You can pop your creative tonie on the box and play your audio!

-This seems like a lengthy process but once you’ve got the hang of it, it’s extremely simple and the only challenge is trying to manage the playlists when you suddenly have lots of ideas for content.
+This seems like a lengthy process but once you’ve got the hang of it, it’s extremely simple.
+The only challenge is trying to manage the playlists when you suddenly have lots of ideas for content.

-I have added theme tunes to some classic tv shows, and audio from the Ceebeebies bedtime stories and also the baby shark song (which I may live to regret).
+I have added theme tunes to some classic tv shows, and audio from the Ceebeebies bedtime stories.
+Plus I also included the baby shark song (which I may live to regret).
 I still have 38 minutes of space left on this one after adding ten different clips.
-This can be split in to 99 different clips or “chapters”
+This can be split in to 99 different clips or ‘chapters’

 I have purchased several creative Tonies to add to our collection and fill these up with content to suit our play themes…. check out our winter themed play ideas and our Tuff Tray blog posts for inspiration if you’re looking for things to do at home.